 • Preference will be given to students with a learning disability, then to students with other disabilities, and finally to all other students.

-Note: The selection committee, consisting of Dr. Faith Silver, one administrator and one student from each of the four participating institutions.
-For more information visit the website
+Note: The selection committee consists of Dr. Faith Silver, one administrator, and one student from each of the four participating institutions.
+Please visit the website for more information.

 How To Apply

-- Provide a brief account, in your choice of format (eg: print, audio, video), describing how the candidate meets the award criteria
+- A brief account, in your choice of format (eg, print, audio, video), describing how the candidate meets the award criteria

 Contact Information

-501 University Center Carleton University 1125 Colonel By Drive
+202 Robertson Hall, Carleton University, 1125 Colonel By Drive

 Ottawa, ON, K1S 5B6